helm/charts/stable/traefik/README.md

 [Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.

+> Version 2 of Traefik is not in the stable chart repository.
+You can find [directly at containous](https://github.com/containous/traefik-helm-chart).

 ## Introduction

 This chart bootstraps Traefik as a Kubernetes ingress controller with optional support for SSL and